lamini-ai/llm-operator/README.md

 ## LLM Operator framework
 Build your own operator!
 An operator is an LLM that can intelligently plan, select, and invoke different functions in your application.
+Here's [food delivery operator](examples/test_food_delivery.py):

 ```
 food_operator = FoodDeliveryOperator()